 Chicken salad can be a healthy addition to any diet.
 Chicken is packed with lean protein which is going to help fill you up and keep you full.
 It also usually has some veggies and fruit for micronutrients and fiber.

 Store-bought chicken salad can be loaded with a lot of fat due to the amount of mayo used, which can add calories easily.
 Using greek yogurt will reduce the number of calories and fat and also add more protein.
+When making it at home, you have full control over your ingredients.

 Ingredients